Best Practice: Salesforce and Pardot campaign setup

 Create the campaigns in Salesforce that you want to sync with Pardot, this includes the campaigns that come out-of-the-box with Pardot, such as Newsletter and Website Tracking.

-Enable connected campaigns and engagement history.
-Once you do this, any Salesforce campaigns that were created with the campaign type that syncs to Pardot campaigns will appear in Pardot.
+Once you enable connected campaigns and engagement history, any Salesforce campaigns that were created with the campaign type that syncs to Pardot campaigns will appear in Pardot.
 This may take several minutes and you may have to manually connect them this once.

 Ensure campaign member sync is turned on.
 Even if campaigns are connected, if the campaign member sync is not activated, campaign members in Pardot will not appear in Salesforce.
-Furthermore, automation rules that rely on ‘Is a member of CRM campaign’ will show zero prospects matching, as the rule is looking for campaign members in Salesforce.
+Furthermore, automation rules that rely on ‘Is a member of CRM campaign’ will show zero prospects matching if this is not enabled, as the rule is looking for campaign members in Salesforce.

 Campaign member sync